amahouachi/stock-alpaca-tradingview-bot/README.md

-**!!!!
-IMPORTANT NOTE !!!!
-THIS IS WORK IN PROGRESS AND NOT TESTED YET !!
-DO NOT USE IN PRODUCTION!!**

 This is a stock trading bot that receives signals from TradingView and executes orders using alpaca javascript library.
 ETFs are also supported.